M66B/FairEmail/FAQ.md

 * Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact.
 * S/MIME encryption: only PGP encryption will be supported, see [this FAQ](#user-content-faq12) for more information.
 * ActiveSync: there are no maintained, open source libraries providing the ActiveSync protocol, so this cannot be added.
+* Automatically go to the next message on deleting a message: since the 'next' message can either be an older or a newer message this would be confusing.
+You can disable auto closing in the advanced options and use the bottom navigation bar instead.

 Since FairEmail is meant to be privacy friendly, the following will not be added: